lammps/lammps/doc/src/package.rst

 list on GPUs.
 This can be faster in some cases (e.g. ReaxFF HNS benchmark) but slower in others (e.g. Lennard Jones benchmark).
-The copy between different memory layouts is done out of place and therefore doubles the memory overhead of the neigh list, which can be signicant.
+The copy between different memory layouts is done out of place and therefore doubles the memory overhead of the neigh list, which can be significant.

 The *newton* keyword sets the Newton flags for pairwise and bonded interactions to *off* or *on*, the same as the :doc:`newton <newton>`